 ConvertKit’s email design options are limited with only three templates to choose from.
 And if you’re looking to add fields, you’re going to have to play around with HTML code.

 Winner: While both platforms have visual builders that are easy to follow and understand, Drip pulls out ahead for its sheer number of pre-made visual workflows that are already built for your business goals.
 Drip also scores top-notch points for its visual email builder that allows for creative and eye-catching emails that are sure to wow people.

 4. Individual Customer Journeys

 Us: With Drip, you’ll never have to guess which customers are engaging with your store the most.
 Click on any customer’s profile to be greeted by a totally visual customer timeline that shows everything from emails opened to ads clicked to workflows completed.

-ConvertKit: ConvertKit doesn’t have a points-based scoring system like Lead Scoring.
-When it comes to reporting, it lets you keep track of growth through your homepage dashboard that displays someone's data.
+ConvertKit: ConvertKit's reporting lets you keep track of growth through your homepage dashboard that displays someone's data.
 The graph report offered by ConvertKit can be filtered, which will tell you a lot about specific groups of people you’re interested in.

 Winner: If you’re looking to really understand who people are and how they’re interacting with your business, then Drip takes the whole cake.
 ConvertKit’s lead graph is a nice view of your list growth, but it isn’t the best solution for 1:1 information.
-With tools like visual customer timelines and Lead Scoring in Drip, you’ll never have to guess what your customers are up to.
+With tools like visual customer timelines and automations in Drip, you’ll never have to guess what your customers are up to.

 5. Segmentation Capabilities